Guiwoo/about-me/README.md

 # TextAnimation

 [ x ] - Home Left
-[] - Do i need to add Drag screen ?
+[No] - Do i need to add Drag screen ?
 No

 - Next time ?
 Just use texteffect hooks , took so many time to implement